 A not-so-quick Google + map search provided me the address to la “Libreria Acqua Alta” which means “Library of High Water”, and my husband a mission: to get me to this book shop.
 A few hours and ninety percent of my iPhone’s battery life later, I was there.

 The Liberia Aqua Alta, calls itself the “most beautiful bookshop in the world”.
 I wouldn’t vote it “most beautiful”, but it is a welcoming, eccentric, dusty store which makes it’s guests feel as though they’ve stumbled into a place that could only be found in a story.

-Upon entering, visitors are cocooned in an cacophony of books, welcomed by feline guards who are remarkably tame and take no notice of all the store’s patrons.
-You will find a motley crew of genres ranging from new publications to old second hand books.
+Upon entering, visitors are cocooned in a cacophony of books, welcomed by feline guards who are remarkably tame and take no notice of all the store’s patrons.
+You will find a motley crew of genres ranging from new publications to old second-hand books.
 I like to imagine how the books came to be at La Libreria “Acqua Alta” were they left behind by tourists in gondolas, found underneath hotel room beds, or left by distracted café goers?
-Oh the stories they could tell…
+Oh, the stories they could tell…

 There are books on Venice, stacked high front and center in a gondola that takes up much of the floor in the center of the shop Yes.
 You read and see correct.
 Who needs a shelf when you can store your books in waterproof bins like a bathtub or gondola?